ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Keys are lower-case only.
 Values are case-sensitive unless otherwise specified.

+For compatibility with {{JAVAZDT}} and other existing implementations, a "keyless" tag is supported for providing an IANA Time Zone Database identifier.
+All other tags require keys.

+Tags can either be *critical* with a "!" prefix before the key, or non-critical without this prefix.
+Critical tags have more stringent error-handling requirements, as discussed in {{critical-flag}}.

+Tag keys and/or values can conflict with each other, or with the timestamp.
+For example, the UTC offset in the timestamp may be invalid for the TZDB identifier contained in the time zone tag.
+Tag conflicts, including expected error handling behavior, are discussed in {{critical-flag}} and {{inconsistent}}.

-When a suffix contains a repeated key or otherwise conflicting tags, implementations MUST give precedence to whichever value is positioned first. [^interop1]
+When a suffix contains multiple tags with a repeated key, implementations MUST give precedence to whichever value is positioned first.

-[^interop1]:  I'd rather place a MU⁠ST NOT for this case, first.
-This
-     definitely needs to be expanded into some general text about error handling.
-{: source="--- cabo"}

 ## Registered